Technical Analysis

 "Fundamental analysis is, in many ways, very difficult to make compatible with risk management.
 The more things go against you — if the fundamentals don't change — the more it would have you adding to the position.
 That's exactly the opposite of what you should be doing."

-Trading your personality — why fundamentals and technicals can both work
+Trading your personality — why both Rogers and Schwartz were right

-▶ 6mSchwager explains why traders have such fierce convictions that only their approach works — and why they are simultaneously right and wrong.
-Jim Rogers's famous line ('I never met a rich technician except those that sell their services') reflects a framework built on pure fundamental analysis that created his wealth.
-Bonnie Schwartz did the exact opposite: spent ten years as a fundamental analyst losing money every year, then got rich as a technician.
+▶ 3m 10sSchwager explains why traders have such fierce convictions that only their approach works — and why they are simultaneously right and wrong.
+Jim Rogers built his wealth on pure fundamental analysis; Bonnie Schwartz spent ten years as a fundamental analyst losing money, then got rich as a technician.
 Both are right about their own approach; neither is right about dismissing the other's.
-Schwager's conclusion: successful traders ultimately trade their personality.
-Finding an approach that genuinely fits your temperament is more important than finding the abstractly 'correct' method.
+The conclusion: successful traders ultimately trade their personality.
+Finding an approach that genuinely fits your temperament — your patience, your risk tolerance, your information processing style — is more important than finding the abstractly 'correct' method.

 "Fundamental analysis works for Rogers.
 Technical analysis works for Schwarz.
-It goes down to being critical that every trader find an approach that works for them — and understand that people with the completely opposite approach can also make it work."
+It goes down to being critical that every trader find an approach that works for them."

 The Breakout Setup: How Stocks Move in Stairs and When to Act